rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 and have the best seats in the synagogues and the places of honor at feasts, ^1239

-who devour widows ’ houses and for a pretense make long prayers.
+who devour widows' houses and for a pretense make long prayers.
 They will receive the greater condemnation. ^1240

 And he sat down opposite the treasury and watched the people putting money into the offering box.
 Many rich people put in large sums. ^1241